yingLanNull/ShadowImageView/README.md

     shadow.setImageRadius(radius);
 ```

-## FAQ

-See [PPMusicImageShadow](https://github.com/PierrePerrin/PPMusicImageShadow), the effect of time has made the simple implementation no upload Jcenter library, there may be a potential problem for study and communication, looking forward to you have a better way of implementation.

 ## License
 The work done has been licensed under Apache License 2.0.
 The license file can be found
 [here](LICENSE).
 You can find out more about the license at: